Speculative evolution: Early works

 Explorations of hypothetical worlds featuring future, alternate or alien lifeforms is a long-standing trope in science fiction.
 One of the earliest works usually recognized as representing one of speculative evolution is H. G. Wells's science fiction novel The Time Machine, published in 1895.
 The Time Machine, set over eight hundred thousand years in the future, features post-human descendants in the form of the beautiful but weak Eloi and the brutish Morlocks.
 Further into the future, the protagonist of the book finds large crab-monsters and huge butterflies.
 Science fiction authors who wrote after Wells often used fictional creatures in the same vein, but most such imaginary faunas were small and not very developed.

 Edgar Rice Burroughs, who wrote in the early 20th century, can like Wells be considered an early speculative evolution author.
 Although his fictional ecosystems were still relatively small in scope, they were the settings of many of his novels and as such quite well-developed.
-In particular, Burroughs's Barsoom, a fictional version of the planet Mars which appeared in ten novels published from 1912 to 1941, featured a Martian ecosystem with a variety of alien creatures and several distinct Martian cultures and ethnic groups.
+In particular, Burroughs's Barsoom, a fictional version of the planet Mars which appeared in ten novels published from 1912 to 1948, featured a Martian ecosystem with a variety of alien creatures and several distinct Martian cultures and ethnic groups, as well as Amtor, a fictional version of the planet Venus which appeared in five novels published from 1934 to 1964, also featured a Venusian ecosystem with a variety of alien creatures and several distinct Venusian cultures and ethnic groups.
+Stanley Weinbaum's Planetary series also includes significantly conceptualized and developed alien life.
+Frederik Pohl wrote that before Weinbaum, science fiction's aliens "might be catmen, lizard-men, antmen, plantmen or rockmen; but they were, always and incurably, men.
+Weinbaum changed that. ... it was the difference in orientation – in drives, goals and thought processes – that made the Weinbaum-type alien so fresh and rewarding in science fiction in the mid-thirties."